Listen Transcript Share this on:

 00:43

 Welcome to the Gain Traction podcast, the official podcast for tire business.
-I am Mike Edge, your host and I have the privilege of interviewing the tire dealers, shop owners, counter sales reps, technicians, industry executives, and other thought leaders of our industry.
+I am Mike Edge, your host and I have the privilege of interviewing the tire dealers, shop owners, counter sales reps, technicians, industry executives and other thought leaders of our industry.
 This episode is brought to you by Tread Partners.
 Tread Partners is the leading digital marketing agency that specializes in digital marketing for multi location tire and auto repair shops.
 Tread Partners works with clients that have hundreds of locations, down to five locations.
 Get a professional, unbiased opinion and let Tread Partners review what you’re doing.
 It starts with a simple conversation.
 To contact tread partners, visit treadpartners.com so let’s get started.
-All right, I’m here with John Kairys.
+All right, I’m here with John Careys.
 He is the executive director for Automotive Aftermarket Charitable Foundation.
-I take my glasses off to read there.
+I think my glasses off to read there.

 01:32